 "A preliminary impact analysis will be done prior to license application using the data available.
 However many of the fisheries studies will be extended to include a complete life cycle of the fish, as much as five years.
-The final impact study will be prepared during the post-license application period when the data are available."
+The final impact study will be prepared during the post-license application biological aspects of fisheries programs.

+period when the data are available."